 Scott Boswell is a filmmaker and film instructor who has completed numerous shorts and two feature films – A Wake (2019) and The Stranger in Us (2010).
-His films are in distribution internationally and have won awards from multiple film festivals including Seattle International, Chicago Reeling, Mardi Gras, and Pikes Peak.
-At present, he is working on a documentary series about homeless queer youth in San Francisco.
+His films are in distribution internationally and have won awards from multiple film festivals including Seattle International, Chicago Reeling, Mardi Gras, Big Apple, and Pikes Peak.
+At present, he is developing an episodic series for television.

 Previously Scott ran The Factory, an Oakland-based filmmaking collective for urban teenagers.
 Films produced by The Factory have won numerous awards, including a regional Emmy, and screened at prestigious film festivals, including San Francisco International and The Hamptons.
-Currently he is an assistant professor and the Fiction Filmmaking Coordinator in the School of Cinema where he teaches classes in film production, directing, and screenwriting.
-In his spare time, Scott runs a feature screenwriting group and directs plays with local theatre companies in San Francisco.
+Currently he serves as Associate Professor, Fiction Filmmaking Coordinator, and Undergraduate Advising Coordinator in the School of Cinema where he teaches classes in film production, directing, and screenwriting.

 - M.F.A., Cinema, San Francisco State University